paritytech/polkassembly/chain-db-watcher/README.md

 # Chain DB watcher

-This service is listening to a graphQL based chain DB and creates new onchain posts on Polkassembly.io as soon as an on-chain proposal is created.
+This service is listening to a graphQL based chain DB and creates new on-chain posts on Polkassembly.io as soon as an on-chain proposal is created.

 ## .env variable
 ```bash